 Step 9: Launch paid social media ads

-- An eye-catching image or video
+- Include an eye-catching image or video to command attention.

 Step 11: Use live video on event day

-Step 12: Measure your social media activity
+Measure your social media activity

 Find out what worked (and what you could improve on) by measuring your social media activity at the end of your campaign.
 Looking at the metrics can show you what to repeat for your next event and what you might need to tweak to better engage your followers.
 Concentrate on the following areas: